fabric8io/fabric8/docs/javaLibraries.md

 Kubernetes provides the main REST API for working with the [Kubernetes Platform](http://kubernetes.io).
 It should provide all you need for writing most services and plugins for Kubernetes.

 * [kubernetes-api](https://github.com/fabric8io/fabric8/tree/master/components/kubernetes-api) provides a Java API for working with the Kubernetes REST API (pods, replication controllers, services etc)
+* [kubernetes-assertions](https://github.com/fabric8io/fabric8/tree/master/components/kubernetes-assertions) provides a set of [assertj](http://joel-costigliola.github.io/assertj/) assertions of the form **assertThat(kubernetesResource)** for working with the [kubernetes-api](https://github.com/fabric8io/fabric8/tree/master/components/kubernetes-api)
 * [kubernetes-jolokia](https://github.com/fabric8io/fabric8/tree/master/components/kubernetes-jolokia) makes it easy to work with the [Jolokia Client API](http://jolokia.org/reference/html/clients.html#client-java) and Java containers running in [Pods](pods.html) inside Kubernetes which expose the Jolokia port
-* [kubernetes-template](https://github.com/fabric8io/fabric8/tree/master/components/kubernetes-template) provides a simple templating mechanism for generating the Kubernetes JSON files from MVEL templates with parameters from a DTO.
+* [kubernetes-template](https://github.com/fabric8io/fabric8/tree/master/components/kubernetes-template) provides a simple templating mechanism for generating the Kubernetes JSON files from MVEL templates with parameters from a DTO

 ### Docker